Last of singing McGuire Sisters dies in Vegas; Phyllis, 89

 Phyllis McGuire married broadcaster Neal Van Ells in 1952.
 They divorced in 1956.

-She also was known for her relationship with 1960s mobster Sam Giancana, who was slain gangland style in Chicago.
+She also was known for her relationship with 1960s mobster Sam Giancana.
 Mary Louise-Parker played the role of Phyllis McGuire in the 1995 HBO film “Sugartime,” which portrayed Giancana’s love affair with her.